 Raymond had bitten into the muffin before Charise mentioned that it was her infamous chocolate-broccoli variety.

-Once Woody has written his essay for Mr. Stover, he plans to reward himself with a packet of Twinkies.
+Once Woody has written his essay for Professor Stover, he plans to reward himself with a hot fudge sundae.

-Cynthia might have slept better if she hadn't watched The Nightmare on Elm Street marathon on HBO.
+Cynthia might have slept better if she had avoided The Nightmare on Elm Street marathon.

-For regular verbs, knowing the distinction between the simple past and past participle is unnecessary because both are identical.
-Check out these two sentences:
+For regular verbs, knowing the distinction between the simple past and past participle is unnecessary because both are identical, reliably ending in ed.

-Until the disapproving Mrs. Whitman elbowed Latoya in the ribs, the young girl had giggled without stop at the toilet paper streamer attached to Principal Clemens's shoe.
+Until the disapproving Daniela elbowed Latoya in the ribs, the young woman had giggled without stop at the toilet paper streamer attached to Professor Clemens's shoe.

 Essie drove so cautiously that traffic piled up behind her, causing angry drivers to honk their horns and shout obscenities.

-Essie might have driven faster if she hadn't forgotten her glasses and saw more than big colored blurs through the windshield.
+Essie might have drove driven faster if she had remembered her glasses and saw more than big colored blurs through the windshield.

-In addition, past participles can function as adjectives in sentences, describing other words.
+In addition, past participles function as adjectives, describing other words.
 When you use a past participle in this manner, you must choose the correct form.
-Read these sentences:

-The calculus exams given by Dr. Ribley are so difficult that his students believe their brains will burst.
+The calculus exams gave given by Professor Ribley are so difficult that his students believe their brains will burst.